 When to fly:

 With long sunny days and the appeal of midnight sun and host of musical and cultural events, summer is the peak season for booking flights to Gothenburg.
-Sport events such as the Gothenburg Basketball Festival also attract visitors to participate in the world’s largest youth basketball tournament where young Michael Jordans are moulded.
+Sports fans should consider visiting Gothenburg at the time of sporting events such as the Gothenburg Basketball Festival, which attracts visitors to participate in the world’s largest youth basketball tournament where young Michael Jordans are moulded.
 The event has been running for over three decades and is played on 30 courts throughout the city.
-Consequently, in the high season between June and the end of August you can expect to pay slightly higher prices for local hotels and airline tickets.
+Consequently, in the high season between June and the end of August, you can expect to find cheap flights to Gothenburg harder to come across and accommodation more expensive.

 Getting around Gothenburg

 When using the city's transportation, be aware that there are no maps on most tram stops.
 To prepare in advance download the local transport app for your smartphone before you start your journey.